HomeDirectoriesLocal SEO Quick Wins: Directories You Can Update Today

 Common citation errors to watch for:

-The audit process itself is straightforward but time-consuming.
-Visit each directory, compare the listing to your source document, and update any discrepancies.
-Take screenshots before and after changes – useful for tracking progress and troubleshooting issues.
+The audit itself is straightforward but time-consuming.
+Visit each directory, compare the listing to your source document, and update any differences.
+Take screenshots before and after changes.
+They’re useful for tracking progress and troubleshooting issues.

 What if your business has multiple locations?
 Each location needs its own consistent set of citations.
-Never use the same phone number for different locations – it’s a red flag for search engines.
+Never use the same phone number for different locations, since it’s a red flag for search engines.

-Consider using citation management tools if you have multiple locations or limited time.
-Services like Moz Local, Yext, or BrightLocal can push updates to multiple directories simultaneously.
-They’re not free, but they save considerable time and ensure consistency.
+Consider citation management tools if you have multiple locations or limited time.
+Services like Moz Local, Yext, or BrightLocal can push updates to multiple directories at once.
+They’re not free, but they save considerable time and keep things consistent.

 Regular audits prevent citation drift.
 Set a quarterly reminder to spot-check your major listings.
-Business information changes – hours adjust seasonally, phone systems get updated, websites redesign.
-Staying on top of these changes maintains your local SEO momentum.
+Business information changes: hours adjust seasonally, phone systems get updated, websites get redesigned.
+Staying on top of these changes keeps your local SEO momentum going.

-Local SEO is evolving rapidly.
-Voice search, artificial intelligence, and augmented reality are changing how customers find businesses.
-But here’s the thing – solid directory listings remain the foundation.
+Local SEO is changing fast.
+Voice search, artificial intelligence, and augmented reality are shifting how customers find businesses.
+Even so, solid directory listings remain the foundation.
 They’re not going anywhere.

 What’s changing is how directories use your information.
 Google now pulls business attributes into AI-generated summaries.
 Apple Maps integrates with augmented reality for walking directions.
 Facebook uses your business data for automated ad targeting.